 - $$ Budget

 One of our top choices for casual dining in PH.
 Pin-up Pizz offers giant Newyork Style Pizza served by the Slice.
-The menu is basic but the Pizza every bit as good as New York, practically irresistible once you catch a glimpse of the pies!
+The menu is basic but the Pizza is every bit as good as New York, practically irresistible once you catch a glimpse of the pies!

 Ringer Wings, Pizza & Sliders Sports Bar